STEPHANIE D'ABRUZZO

 The Vineyard Theatre production was the first time I was seen in an Off-Broadway show.

-(I had been in the City Center Encores! production of CARNIVAL in 2002, but I was an unseen puppeteer.)
+(I had been in the City Center Encores! production of CARNIVAL in 2002, which got me my Equity card, but I was an unseen puppeteer.)

 The Broadway production at the John Golden Theatre production was my Broadway debut.